Super-radiant and Sub-radiant Cavity Scattering by Atom Arrays

 At large $|\Delta_\mathrm{ca}|$, where we can neglect atom-induced modifications of the cavity resonance, and with $\Delta_\mathrm{pc}=0$, the cavity photon number varies simply as $n_N = |\sum_i \eta(x_i, y_i)|^2/\kappa^2$.
-For two atoms, with the first situated exactly at the antinode and the second at an exact axial distance $d$, one then expects $n_2/n_1 = [1+\cos kd]^2$, with limiting values $n_2/n_1 = 4$ from constructive interference at integer-wavelength separation, and $n_2/n_1 = 0$ from destructive interference at half-integer wavelengths.
+For two atoms, with the first situated exactly at the antinode and the second at an exact axial distance $d$, one then expects $n_2/n_1 = [1+\cos kd]^2$, with limiting values $n_2/n_1 = 4$ from constructive interference at integer-wavelength separation, and $n_2/n_1 = 0$ from destructive interference at half-integer-wavelength separation.
 In our experiment, uncorrelated fluctuations in $\eta$, deriving from thermal position fluctuations of the two atoms within their tweezer traps, constrain these limiting values to $n_2/n_1 = 2 \left( 1 \pm D \right)$, where the ratio $D = |\langle \eta\rangle|^2/ \langle |\eta|^2\rangle$ is the Debye-Waller factor and $\langle \rangle$ denotes an average over the position distribution of a single trapped atom.
-The data in Fig.\ \ref{fig:M2}(a) are consistent with rms variations of $\sigma = 100(14)$ nm in both the $x$ and $y$ directions of motion, with $\sigma$ determined independently by measuring light scattering from a single atom \cite{suppmat}.
+The data in Fig.\ \ref{fig:M2}(a) are consistent with root mean square variations of $\sigma = 100(14)$ nm in both the $x$ and $y$ directions of motion, with $\sigma$ determined independently by measuring light scattering from a single atom \cite{suppmat}.
 In future work, $\sigma$ can be reduced further through bursts of dark-state cooling ~\cite{Kaufman2012,AngOngA2022,Brown2019}.
-Strong contrast between constructive and destructive interference is retained even at large atomic separations -- as far as $d\simeq \SI{30}{\micro\meter}$, a distance that is much smaller than the cavity mode Rayleigh range of $\sim\SI{1}{\milli\meter}$.
+Strong contrast between constructive and destructive interference is retained even at large atomic separations -- as far as $d\simeq \SI{30}{\micro\meter}$.